dhanushpandian/TCRD/compare.md

 ## Introduction

 Natural Language Processing (NLP) in biomedical literature is crucial for identifying biological entities and extracting relations from structured and unstructured text.
-This comparative study analyzes three knowledge platforms: Abbvie ARCH, Platform 2, and Platform 3, focusing on their implementation and working mechanisms.
+This comparative study analyzes three knowledge platforms: Abbvie ARCH, BIKG, and Standigm ASK, focusing on their implementation and working mechanisms.

 ## Abbvie ARCH